Marianne J. Dyson

 Make an Edible Moon Rock

 Home on the Moon includes an edible model of a lunar breccia, a type of rock that includes bits of basalt and anorthosite melted and combined with regolith (crushed rocks, represented by rice cereal in the recipe).
+The recipe is also available via Teachers Pay Teachers for a dollar.

 Photo of Real Moon Rocks to compare with your creation.
 From L to R, basalt (dark because of iron and magnesium, is represented in the recipe by chocolate), breccia, anorthosite (light-colored aluminum and silicon represented by marshmallows in the recipe), and another breccia.
 The first breccia is dark and the second is light.
-Which one most resembles your "rock" when sliced open?/p>
+Which one most resembles your "rock" when sliced open?

 Space Drink Activity